 Fundraiser of the Year Award

 This award aims to recognise a fundraiser who has gone above and beyond to help raise awareness and funds for stroke in Australia.
-It is open to individuals who have fundraised for the National Stroke Foundation through the Do it 4 Stroke program.
+It is open to individuals who have fundraised for the Stroke Foundation.

 Proudly sponsored by Precision Mail